How to choose a gold/silver IRA company

 All the initial consultations as to whether you qualify for a self-directed IRA or 401(k) rollover are usually free.
 These days most investors have done most of their homework and research on the internet before they even approach a precious metals company.

 There are lots of forums and review sites out there – many of which have a system of grading or ratings which are submitted by clients who have used the company.
-For example this is one such for our affiliate site – Noble Gold.
-As you can see, clients post their experiences – good and bad – of dealing with the company – and leave a satisfaction rating for others to see.
+As you may already know, clients post their experiences – good and bad – of dealing with the company – and leave a satisfaction rating for others to see.

 Of course, nothing beats personal recommendation.
 If you have friends or relatives, business associates or somebody that you know or trust the opinion of, it is worth listening to their experiences and views as to the companies that they have used and the way in which they have been treated by them.
 CPAs and attorneys are also a good source of recommendations.
 Getting involved with something as complicated as a self-directed IRA demands professionalism from the people dealing with it – because of this we would highly recommend that you, yourself, read all you can about the subject and get to know it well – so that you can ask the kind of questions that are important.